Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Client Secret Argument

-The client secret is the secret string that the application uses to prove its identity when requesting a token; this can also can be referred to as an application password.
+The client secret is the secret string that the application uses to prove its identity when requesting a token; this can also be referred to as an application password.
 If you have already created a service principal you can follow the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) to create a client secret for your application.

 ### Client Certificate Credential Issues